-- Conversions – Facebook will do its best to deliver your ads to people who are most likely to convert.
+- Conversions: Facebook will do its best to deliver your ads to people who are most likely to convert.
 Basically, Facebook will do the hardest part of ad optimization for you.
-(In most cases, I recommend advertisers to select this option.)
+(In most cases, I recommend selecting this option.)

-For best results, select the optimization method that’s closest to your advertising goal (Most likely, it’s conversions).
+For best results, select the optimization method that’s closest to your advertising goal.
+(Most likely, that’s conversions.)

 Step 7: Review Your Ad Bidding Method (Optional)

-As we’ve got a super in-depth and up-to-date guide on Facebook Ads Bidding on KlientBoost’s blog, I won’t go too into detail here.
+We already have a super in-depth and up-to-date Facebook Ads bidding guide on the KlientBoost blog, so I won’t go into too much detail here.

-If you’re new to the Facebook Ads Manager, you can skip this step completely and use the automatic bidding — or you can select the manual bidding method and tell Facebook how much a conversion is worth to you.
+If you’re new to the Facebook Ads Manager, you can skip this step completely and use automatic bidding, or you can select the manual bidding method and tell Facebook how much a conversion is worth to you.

 For example, if you’ve optimized your ad campaign for Link Clicks, you can set the highest price per click you’re willing to pay.